 - Funeral and burial expenses

 Non-economic damages are less tangible.
 These may include compensation for the survivor’s mental anguish and pain and suffering as it relates to the loss of the deceased individual’s:

 Prior to the passage of Senate Bill 447 in October 2021, California law prohibited the recovery of a deceased’s losses or damages that were incurred prior to their death.
 Now, survivors are able to pursue damages in the event of a wrongful death claim for pain and suffering and disfigurement that occurred while the individual was still living.

 How A Wrongful Death Attorney Can Help You

 Dealing with a wrongful death issue can be difficult.
 From deciding the best legal strategies to calculating the precise amount of damages, a wrongful death claim can be one of the most complicated causes of action to handle.

-That is why only a competent attorney, well-versed in personal injury and wrongful death actions should address the unique issues of a wrongful death case.
-Hiring a highly skilled attorney who will devote the time and resources necessary for the successful conclusion of such claims is critical to getting the justice a bereaved family deserves.
+That is why only a competent lawyer for wrongful death, well-versed in personal injury and wrongful death actions should address the unique issues of a wrongful death case.
+Hiring a highly skilled wrongful death attorney who will devote the time and resources necessary for the successful conclusion of such claims is critical to getting the justice a bereaved family deserves.

 Our attorneys can help you by:

 - Reviewing your case during a free case evaluation